Frequently Asked Questions

 Where are the homes you sell?

-We can help you buy a new or existing home in Santa Fe and surrounding areas.
+We can help you buy a new or existing home in Santa Fe, Albuquerque, Rio Rancho and surrounding areas.
 Homewise can also help you purchase a new-built home in an established development or a foreclosure or short sale home.
-Your Homewise realtor can help guide you through the different options.
+Your Homewise Realtor can help guide you through the different options.
 When you are ready to work with a Realtor, they will show you all of the options available to you in your price range.

-We think you will be impressed by the range and quality of affordable homes available through Homewise.
+We think you will be impressed by the range and quality of affordable homes available on the market.
 We work with home builders, have access to search through all available existing homes for sale, and even build our own homes.
 Once we have determined what you can afford, a Homewise Realtor will show you homes in your price range.

 Can you help me finance a piece of land?